 What is debt consolidation and how does it work?

 Consolidating debt typically means rolling all your debts – personal loans, student debt, credit card, store cards and other forms of borrowing – into one debt.
-People will consolidate their debts from multiple to one debt to simplify their repayments with one simple payment and/or to swap multiple higher cost credit facilities to one cheaper debt.
+People sometimes consolidate their debts from multiple to one debt to simplify their repayments with one simple payment and/or to swap multiple higher cost credit facilities to one cheaper debt.

 Everyone’s circumstances are different so it’s important to not just understand the benefits but also the risks.
-The Federal Governments MoneySmart website has basic information and we advise contacting your local Community Legal Centre or a financial counsellor before taking these steps.
+The Federal Government’s MoneySmart website has basic information and we advise contacting your local community legal centre or a financial counsellor before taking these steps.

 If you are offered a consolidated debt, ensure that this is a consumer debt rather than business debt.

-If you do make the decision to consolidate your debts, ensure that you do so through a reputable financial institution.
+If you do make the decision to consolidate your debts, ensure you do so through a reputable financial institution.
 This means that the business is licensed, which you can search on ASIC Connect’s Professional Registers on one of the following three lists: